Long-Term Sequelae Complications of Marasmus:

 It is imperative to know that rapid protein refeeding will lead to negative effects to the body such as overwhelming an already damaged liver.
 Ultimately, this may lead to liver failure.

-People with marasmus should receive treatment in a hospital or in their community.
+People with marasmus should receive treatment in a hospital or in their community, for as long it is done in coordination with healthcare providers.
 It has been shown that community-based treatment has more promising results when it comes to treating uncomplicated severe malnutrition compared to being treated in a hospital.